lextm/jekyll-theme-chirpy/_posts/2006-12-20-hardquery-report-using-loggingservice-class.md

 # What is LoggingService

-LoggingService is a new unit I create lately to replace Marc Clifton’s wonderful Debug/Dbg unit used in early versions of CBC.
+LoggingService is a new unit I create lately to replace Marc Clifton's wonderful Debug/Dbg unit used in early versions of CBC.
 This new unit is a wrapper on log4net, an amazing logging library.
 But it is more than a wrapper, and makes thing even easier in certain aspects.
 As a result, I use it across CBC now.
 You can find it in the source package under src/lextm/diagnostics/loggingservice.cs.
 It is covered by LGPL.
 <!--more-->

 # Configuration